upper/upper.io/upper-docs/upper.io/v3/content/sqlite/index.md

 );
 ```

-Remember to set the `omitempty` option to the ID field:
+Remember to use `omitempty` to specify that the ID field should be ignored if it has an empty value:

 ```go
 type Foo struct {